-If a child is showing symptoms of Covid 19, they must self-isolate and parents must be willing to take their child for a test.
+If a child is showing symptoms of Covid19, they must self-isolate and parents must be willing to take their child for a test in line with current Government expectations.

 A negative test providing the child no longer has symptoms, will mean a child can return to school.
 If symptoms persist despite a negative test, the child must stay at home, as is normally the case to avoid contact with other people/pupils.